 (3) To avoid doubt, the general manager of a division of Western Power responsible for trading of electricity (or a delegate of that general manager) and the general manager of the division of Western Power responsible for operating the electricity transmission network (or a delegate of that general manager) may, subject to these regulations, vary the terms of a deemed access agreement under subregulation (2).

+(4) Western Power is taken to have given itself a grant of access under clause 2 of Schedule 5 to the Act and to have entered into an access agreement on the terms and conditions set out in an access offer when the general manager of a division of Western Power responsible for generation of electricity (or a delegate of that general manager) notifies in writing the general manager of the division of Western Power responsible for operating the electricity transmission network (or a delegate of that general manager) that Western Power as a user agrees to the terms of the access offer.

+(5) To avoid doubt, the general manager of a division of Western Power responsible for generation of electricity (or a delegate of that general manager) and the general manager of the division of Western Power responsible for operating the electricity transmission network (or a delegate of that general manager) may, subject to these regulations, vary the terms of a deemed access agreement under subregulation (4).

+(6) A deemed access agreement under subregulation (2) or (4) may provide for the transfer of all or part of the electricity transmission capacity committed to the division of Western Power responsible for trading of electricity (including electricity transmission capacity committed to WP Trader under regulation 49) to the division of Western Power responsible for generation of electricity.

+[Regulation 15 amended in Gazette 20 Jan 2006 p.
+377-8.]

 16. Cost of processing access applications

 An applicant must, when requested by Western Power, reimburse Western Power for all reasonable expenses incurred by Western Power by reason of processing the access application, making an access offer under regulation 11 and negotiating an access agreement.